TimeCMA: Towards LLM-Empowered Multivariate Time Series Forecasting via Cross-Modality Alignment: Methodology

 \subsubsection{Time Series Encoding Branch}

-Previous time series forecasters regard multiple variates simultaneously as the temporal token, further embedding multiple variables of the same timestamp~\cite{DBLP:conf/nips/ZhouNW0023}.
-These methods frequently exhibit suboptimal performance, as they conflate the representations of multiple unrelated variables.
-Later, channel independence has been proposed to address this problem.
-However, due to the longer training times associated with channel independence, it is unsuitable for time series data involving more variables.
-Additionally, channel independence overlooks the dependencies between multiple variables, making it challenging to achieve good performance on data with closely related variables.
-In this section, the time series branch employs the inverted embedding~\cite{DBLP:journals/corr/abs-2310-06625,liu2024spatial}, which defines the entire time series of a variable token.
+The time series branch employs an inverted embedding~\cite{liu2024spatial}, which defines the entire time series of a variable as a token, to generate token embeddings.
+The time series encoder effectively captures complex temporal dependencies between these tokens.

-\textbf{Embedding.} Given the time series data $\mathbf{X}_T \in \mathbb{R}^{T \times N}$, the inverted embedding aims to convert $\mathbf{X}_T$ into learnable matrices to capture the temporal dependencies of variables.
-Specifically, the $\mathbf{X}_T$ is normalized to have zero mean and unit standard deviation via reversible instance normalization to mitigate the time series distribution shift~\cite{DBLP:conf/iclr/KimKTPCC22}.
-Then, the normalized $\mathbf{X}_T$ is embedded by a linear layer:
+\textbf{Inverted Embedding.} Given the time series data $\mathbf{X}_T \in \mathbb{R}^{T \times N}$, the inverted embedding aims to convert $\mathbf{X}_T$ into learnable matrices $\mathbf{H}_T \in \mathbb{R}^{C \times N}$ to capture the temporal dependencies of variables~\cite{DBLP:journals/corr/abs-2310-06625}.
+The $\mathbf{X}_T$ is initially normalized to have zero mean and unit standard deviation via reversible instance normalization to mitigate the time series distribution shift~\cite{DBLP:conf/iclr/KimKTPCC22}.
+Then, the normalized $\mathbf{X}_T$ is transformed to variable embedding: